Kazhuu/spc-player/README.md

 So what does this project provide?
 What other projects are lacking in my opinion is a good documentation.
 That is the gap that I want to fill.
-Thus this project code does not aim for the SPC upload speed, instead it aims for the readability and documenting the code.
+Thus this project code does not aim for the SPC upload speed, instead it aims for the readability and understandability the code.
 For instance pin writings and readings are done with `digitalWrite()` and `digitalRead()` instead of using the port registers directly.
-This makes it easier for the reader to understand how APU parallel bus works.
+This makes it easier for the reader to understand how APU parallel bus works for example.

+Project is develop on Linux machine and not tested on Windows.
+If someone finds something to fix please create issue about it.
+PRs are also welcome.

 ## Structure of the Project